 The first module is an overview.
 It explains PCA requirements and the PCA certification process.
-Students learn about care plans, working with a qualified professional to oversee care and to identify other members of the care team.
+Students learn about care plans, working with a qualified professional to oversee the care, and identifying other members of the care team.
 The second chapter goes into greater depth concerning the responsibilities that a PCA undertakes.
-In-depth coverage includes the activities of daily living, health-related tasks and the observation and redirection of behavior.
+In-depth coverage includes the activities of daily living, health-related tasks, and the observation and redirection of behavior.

-Subsequent modules go into greater deal regarding subject matter such as Emergencies, Infection Control and Standard Precautions, Body Mechanics, Understanding Behaviors, Professional Boundaries, Time cards and Documentation, Fraud and Stress, Personal Self-Care and Support for the PCA Role.
+Subsequent modules go into a greater deal regarding subject matter such as Emergencies, Infection Control and Standard Precautions, Body Mechanics, Understanding Behaviors, Professional Boundaries, Timecards and Documentation, Fraud and Stress, Personal Self-Care and Support for the PCA Role.
 Completing all nine modules informs the student regarding how to be a PCA in great detail.

 Once the training is completed, the student must register online to take the examination.
 It is possible for the applicant to take the test as many times as they wish or to take it until they pass it.
 Passing the test enables the student to print a completion certificate.
 This certificate also is emailed to the student by the Department of Human Services.

 The new PCA then forwards the certificate to their employer agency.
 It’s important for the PCA to also keep a copy of the certificate in their records.

 Because the training program is entirely self-directed and may be reviewed at any time, there is no set timeline.
 People who are wondering how long does it take to become a PCA should know that they could complete the training in as little as one day if they are motivated.
 However, it may be sensible to spend more time on the training to ensure thorough understanding.